 1. THC, one of the active ingredients in marijuana or cannabis, is available presently throughout the United States, and probably other nations, in a prescription form called Marinol.
 CBD, another active compound in marijuana, is also available if people want it, although it is a highly toxic drug.

 2. The experience of the states that have legalized medical marijuana is that it is just a back door method to legalize pot smoking.
 In all states, getting a marijuana card or permission to use it for medical use is easy, requires a simple doctor’s visit, and most people who use pot do not use it for a medical disease.

 3. Many people are very poorly uninformed about the problems with marijuana.

-5. The mainstream press and other media do not present the dangers of marijuana adequately, at all.
+5. The mainstream press and other media do not present the dangers of marijuana adequately.
 It is a harmful drug and plenty of studies support this.
 Several references are given at the end of this article.

 7. Most people today are severely malnourished and toxic.
 This causes depression and pain in the body, and makes pot more attractive to them.

 The malnourished condition of most people today also tends to worsen the long-term effects of marijuana and all drug use.
 The reason is that when one is malnourished, one tends to pick up more toxins from the environment, as a general rule.
 These toxic metals and other substances act like ‘replacement parts’ in a vehicle, substituting to some degree for the missing nutrients.
 This is called the concept of preferred minerals.

 8. Physicians know that smoking anything is horrible for the lungs, and the body in general.
 The lungs are designed to breathe fresh air, and nothing else.